Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 `fetchCountry(cityArray[1], displayCountry);` is called with two parameters, the country and the name of the `functionCall` to call (`displayCountry` for the JS Overview Modal or `displayStats` for the JS Statistics Modal).
 It checks if `findCountryObject` is populated (=== 0), if so `fetch()` from the REST Countries API is called to populate `findCountryObject` else the existing data is used (previously fetched).

-`displayCountry()` checks the the languages and currencies arrays for multiple objects and creates the relevant object (for example, "Irish, English." and "Euro, Dollars.") to make it look good when displayed to the User.
+`displayCountry()` checks the languages and currencies arrays for multiple objects and creates the relevant object (for example, "Irish, English." and "Euro, Dollars.") to make it look good when displayed to the User.

-Using `document,querySelector("#...").innerHTML = ...;` the JS Overview Modal is poulated with the flag, native name, regions, language(s), currencie(s), and calling code.
+Using `document,querySelector("#...").innerHTML = ...;` the JS Overview Modal is populated with the flag, native name, regions, languages, currencies, and calling code.

 ```
 const backdrop = document.getElementById("backdrop");